jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Known problems under Windows :

-- If you want the colors then you must put ctext.exe in your PATH.
+- If you want the colors then you must put gci.dll in your PATH.
-  You can get ctext here : http://dennisbareis.com/freew32.htm
+  You can get gci here : http://rexx-gci.sourceforge.net

 - If you launch ooRexxShell from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly.